 We offer a range of solutions and advice if you'd like to stay in your current home.
 If this isn't an option, our 'housing application' section below can help you find a new home.

-If you're in immediate risk of becoming homeless, see our advice about homelessness section.
+If you're in immediate risk of becoming homeless, view our advice about homelessness.

 Staying in your current home

 We believe everyone should have the opportunity to live in a decent affordable home in an area they want.

 If you choose to stay in your current home, we can help you resolve issues such as:

 - renting problems